ringcentral/aclu/ui/THOUGHTS.md

 There's a templates directory with  base.html with blocks for an app to extend.
 The directory also contains a few html template files with macros to generate elements.
 There are already classes in the elements sub package to represent headings (h1, ..., h6) and the beginning of list elements (ul, ol, dl).
-When I was thinking of what to support as list items, I started thinking more generically about the class hierarchy.
+When I was thinking of what to support as list items, I started thinking more generally about the class hierarchy.
 That is, what should be the type of a list element?
 I was also thinking about moving some functionality from templates to the Python classes.
 Let's think through those points.